Malaika: Lyrics and meaning

 The lyrics of the song differ slightly from version to version, with verses commonly rearranged, omitted, or combined.
 The Swahili dialect is likely Tanzanian, possibly Kenyan.
 Kidjo's and Makeba's versions change the song considerably.

 The early Fadhili William recording (1959) has only two verses.
 However, Miriam Makeba's recording has a third verse (the Pesa... verse) and a later record by Fadhili also has the Pesa verse.

 The song is sung by a poor young man who wishes to marry his beloved "Angel" or "Little bird" but is defeated by the bride price.

-The original text and the translation by Rupert Moser originally into German is: